paulLangtry1/SQA_final_ca/Readme.md

 # Software Quality Assurance Project Plan #
 ## Introduction ##

-As part of a Software Quality management plan for an organisation you have been asked to implement an example software project.
+As part of a Software Quality management plan for an organisation I have been asked to implement an example software project.
 This will be a reference guide for best practices that the rest of the team can refer to.
 The project will demonstrate the following topics:

 1. Scrum sprint backlog and task estimation
 2. Unit testing and Test-Driven development